mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 github by clicking on the "fork me on github" icons), version 1.12.3 of the `surveillance` package is needed.
-Currently, this development version of the package is not on CRAN, but can be installed from R-Forge as
+Currently, this development version of the package is not on CRAN, but can be installed from R-Forge by running:

 ```r
 install.packages("surveillance", repos="http://R-Forge.R-project.org")
 ```

-As an appetizer to actually check out the [site](https://surveillancer.github.io/tutorials/) or the [code](https://github.com/surveillancer/tutorials), here are two of our tweets demoing the output:
+As an appetizer to check out the hackathon [site](https://surveillancer.github.io/tutorials/) or the [code](https://github.com/surveillancer/tutorials), here are two of our tweets demoing output during the event:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">First draft output of the <a href="https://twitter.com/hashtag/ESCAIDE2016?src=hash">#ESCAIDE2016</a> surveillance <a href="https://twitter.com/hashtag/rstats?src=hash">#rstats</a> hackathon: Visualizing <a href="https://twitter.com/hashtag/opendata?src=hash">#opendata</a> by <a href="https://twitter.com/ECDC_EU">@ECDC_EU</a> on Salmonella Agona. <a href="https://twitter.com/hashtag/data4action?src=hash">#data4action</a> <a href="https://t.co/8ApaDNF07L">pic.twitter.com/8ApaDNF07L</a></p>&mdash; Michael Höhle (\@m_hoehle) <a href="https://twitter.com/m_hoehle/status/803270577150631937">November 28, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>